NuttySalmon/music-set-theory/README.md

         cd music-set-theory
         pip3 install -r requirements.txt

 #### Calculating for single set:

-1. In the project directory, run the script after
+1. In the project directory, run script:

-        python3 set_theory.py
+        python3 ./set_theory.py

 2. Following on screen prompt, input notes seprated by space.
 E.g. `B Eb C# D G`.
 3. Once result is displayed, users can enter new set of notes for another calculation.

-#### Calculating prime form for all possible combination of given number:
+#### Calculating all prime form values for subsets of given size:

-1. Run script, put in set of notes similar to in `set_theory.py`.
+1. In project directory, run script:

-        python3 all_prime_combinations.py
+        python3 ./subsets_prime.py

 2. Following on screen prompt, input notes and the number of notes to pick from set for combinations.
 3. Once result is displayed, users can enter new set of parameters for calculation.

 `Ctrl + C` to quit Python.

 ## Sample outputs